Usual foreign reaction to any question regarding Hungary

 About 1000, King St. Stephen (Szent István király) founded a proper kingdom to be taken seriously, and because he realised that nomadic warfare was quite ineffective against western styled knights.
 This kingdom lasted mostly independently until the 16th century without many serious incidents except for the part when the Mongol attacks of 1241-1242 wiped out the country.

 One of Hungary's national symbols is a crown with a wonky cross on top.
-This is St. Stephen's crown.
-How the cross got bent is a matter of heated academic debate and various folk tales (such as King Mathias hitting it with a showel when he was startled by the angels trying to crown him), but it is likely to have been during one of the period when it was hidden from one of Hungary's conquerors.
+This is thought to be St. Stephen's crown.
+How the cross got bent is a matter of heated academic debate and various folk tales (such as King Mathias hitting it with a shovel when he was startled by the angels trying to crown him), but it is likely to have been during one of the period when it was hidden from one of Hungary's conquerors.

 Since the 14th the country had skirmishes and large scale battles with the Ottoman Empire, that ended with an invasion of part of Hungary in 1541.
 The country was torn into three parts, one controlled by the Ottoman Empire, one by Habsburg Austria, and Transylvania, a small country which was balancing between the other two, mainly to avoid destruction.

-During the 17th century the Ottomans were defeated by the Habsburgs who reunited the three parts under their rule (To say that the relationship between them and the Austrians has had its ups and downs is one way of putting it).
+In the 17th century the Ottomans were defeated by the Habsburgs, who reunited the three parts under their rule (to say that the relationship between the Hungarians and the Austrians has had its ups and downs is one way of putting it).

-Which led to two bigger revolutions, let's just say there was major cooperation errors between the Habsburgs and the Hungarian nobility (even though there were factions that sided with them).
-The later one in 1848-49 led to the export of some fine military leaders to Europe and America.
-(Ever wondered from where the fire lord Kossuth comes or what is the meaning of the K. in Jerome K. Jerome?)
+This led to two large revolutions.
+Let's just say there were major cooperation errors between the Habsburgs and the Hungarian nobility (even though there were factions that sided with them).
+The one in 1848-49 led to the export of some fine military leaders to Europe and America (ever wondered from where the fire lord Kossuth comes or what is the meaning of the K. in Jerome K. Jerome?)

 After some intense peacemaking the Austro-Hungarian Empire was born.
 This was also thanks to the influence of Austrian Empress/Queen Consort of Hungary, Elisabeth of Wittelsbach aka Sisi, who adored Hungary so much that she spent more time in Hungarian lands than in Vienna itself.
-This lasted until the end of the First World War, when about three-quarters of the country was divided between the neighbouring countries, leaving large ethnic Hungarian minorities there.
-This is known as the Treaty of Trianon and is the source of intense Flamewars even in Hungary, not the mention some serious conflicts with the neighbours.
+This lasted until the end of the First World War, when about three-quarters of the country was divided between the neighboring countries, leaving large ethnic Hungarian minorities there.
+This is known as the Treaty of Trianon and is the source of intense Flamewars in Hungary even to this day, not the mention some serious conflicts with the neighbors.
 Thing is, the Entente did the splitting intentionally, with two goals: making Hungary unable to effectively go to war ever again and creating a solution that didn't satisfy anyonein order to make them endlessly feud with each other instead of the West.

-Hungarian language is a Finno-Ugric one, related only to the Finnish and Estonian ones in Europe, as well as several minority languages in the European part of Russia (in fact the two languages that are most closely related to Hungarian, Khanty and Mansi, are spoken in the Asian part of Russia).
+The Hungarian language is a Finno-Ugric one, related only to Finnish, Estonian and the Sami languages in Europe, as well as several minority languages in the European part of Russia (in fact the two languages that are most closely related to Hungarian, Khanty and Mansi, are spoken in the Asian part of Russia).
 This makes it ideal for Fun with Foreign Languages or As Long as It Sounds Foreign.
 Check out the homepage in Hungarian.
-Or if you have Sine Mora, all spoken dialogue is in hungarian.
+Or if you have Sine Mora, all spoken dialogue is in Hungarian.

 Family name first.
 Yes, there are massive inconsistencies with the ordering of Japanese and Chinese names, since most people are not aware that these cultures share the same naming order.

 The latter makes Hungarian an excellent language for cursing the hell out of someone when used by a verbally creative person.
 Kinda like French in this regard...

 Alien Among Us: Hungarian scientists were jokingly referred as Martians during their stay in the States.
 Since there were a lot of Jews in Hungary, and Hungary was a Nazi puppet state during World War II, there were understandably quite a lot of Hungarian Jewish scientists (and frequently their Christian colleagues) heading to America.
-The most famous are the (highly eccentric) mathematicians John von Neumann and Paul Erdős (Neumann János and Erdős Pál in Hungarian) the (batshit insane) Edward Teller (Teller Ede).
+The most famous are the (highly eccentric) mathematicians John von Neumann and Paul Erdõs (Neumann János and Erdõs Pál in Hungarian) and the (batshit insane) nuclear physicist Edward Teller (Teller Ede).